Clam-Gallas Palace

 To Be or Not to Be: That Is the Question

-You can visit the exhibition called To Be or Not to Be: That Is the Question, where world-renowned artists Martin Janecký and Rony Plesl present their works from September 13 to 29 in the Clam-Gallas Palace.
+The exhibition called To Be or Not to Be: That Is the Question, at which world-renowned artists Martin Janecký and Rony Plesl presented their works, took place from September 13 to 29 in the Clam-Gallas Palace.

 Date